Zy0d0x0/HS2-Wheel/README.md

 select install driver from a local folder on the computer then navigate to `C:\Program Files (x86)\Atmel\Flip 3.4.7\usb` then click update driver this should now install the required driver for Ardunio DFU mode so that FLIP can connect to it.

-Open the FLIP tool and click on the button that looks like a chip and select ATmega16U2 in the dropdown menu then click the ok button to save the changes.
+Open the FLIP tool and click on the button that looks like a micro chip and select ATmega16U2 in the dropdown menu then click the ok button to save the changes.

 ![alt text](https://github.com/Zy0d0x0/HS2-Wheel/blob/main/flipboardsettings.JPG)

-Once the settings have been set for the Ardunio click the Connect Button next to the chip button prevoisuly pressed.
+Once the settings have been set for the Ardunio click the `Connect` Button.
+This is next to the micro chip button prevoisuly pressed.
 It should be noticed at the bottom of the FLIP software the connection will become established.

 ![alt text](https://github.com/Zy0d0x0/HS2-Wheel/blob/main/flipboardconnect.JPG)